-These online courses provide two sample CMA exam essay questions (specifically, 2 scenarios with 1-4 questions each) for every study unit (altogether 20 essays) to train you on how to maximize your points given your knowledge of the subject matter on essays.
+This online CMA test bank provides sample CMA exam essay questions for every study unit/topic to train you on how to maximize your points given your knowledge of the subject matter on essays.

 They also show you the format (e.g. how to write out the calculations) in the answer explanations.

 You can get it through the integrated review product — Gleim CMA Review System, or purchase it separately.

 Don’t miss my mega post on the ultimate CMA exam prep guide, with 50 actionable tips to help you nail the exam!